-Margaret Luciano is an Associate Professor of Management & Organization at the Smeal College of Business.
+Margaret Luciano is an Associate Professor of Management & Organization at the Smeal College of Business and a BNY Mellon Faculty Fellow.
 Prior to joining Smeal, Margaret was an Associate Professor at Arizona State University’s W. P. Carey School of Business.

 Ph.D., Management (Organizational Behavior), University of Connecticut, 2015